FailAcademy/learning/wdp-vancouver/_slides/week-06/05-functions-hooks-debugging.md

 ---

-# My Approach
+# Our Approach

 1. Initialize a Git repo at the root of your `wp-content` folder
-2.  **Ignore everything**...then **selectively unignore** what you want in your repository (e.g. your specific custom theme, a functionality plugin, other bespoke plugins)
+2.  **Ignore everything**...then **selectively unignore** what you want in your repository (e.g. your specific custom theme, a functionality plugin, other plugins)
-3.  ...?
-4. Profit!
+3. Profit!

 ---